 Once you have reviewed your website, monitor it regularly.
 Customers can give you valuable feedback, so ask them to complete an online survey or email them asking for their thoughts.

 Schedule time each month to study your web analytics data, and act on it.
-Remember, your whole website is your virtual shop window and increasingly, it might be the first impression a customer gets of your business and what you offer.
+Remember, your website is your virtual shop window and may be the first impression a customer gets of your business - so it's important to get it right.

 Browse topics: The internet